amehlhase316/memoranda/Deliverable3.md

 #### Team member <Geena Rustia>:

   **Do you think you individually worked consistently and put in enough work into the project (give a short answer).
+  - I believe I have worked a decent amount of time with my groupmates for this group project throughout the course.

  Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)